NeverLand123w/headphone_startup/README.md

 # 🚀 Startup Website

-This is my personal portfolio website built using React, Tailwind CSS, GSAP, and Locomotive Scroll to deliver smooth animations and a highly engaging user experience.
+This is my headphone startup company website built using React, Tailwind CSS, GSAP, and Locomotive Scroll to deliver smooth animations and a highly engaging user experience.
 ## ✨ Features
 ⚛️ Built with React – component-based structure for scalability